tomasferrarisenda/automate-all-the-things-braindamage/README.md

 </br>

 ### GitHub Actions plugin
 The [GitHub Actions plugin](https://roadie.io/backstage/plugins/github-actions/) actually cames by default, but I added "Recent Workflow Runs" card to the overview tab of Components.
 All workflows will be mixed up because we are using monorepo.
 If we had a repo for each service, then this would make a lot more sense.

+For this plugin to work you need to do [this](#once-backstage-is-deployed-on-eks).
 </br>

 ### GitHub Insights plugin
 The [GitHub Insights plugin](https://roadie.io/backstage/plugins/github-insights/) lets you see the GitHub insights of the repo like what languages are used, who are the contributors and a preview of the README.

+For this plugin to work you need to do [this](#once-backstage-is-deployed-on-eks).
 </br>

 ### ArgoCD plugin